 - QE49Q70R – £1099

-The Q70R has been boosted in the number of supported sizes, however.
-You can go bigger at 82in, or settle for a 49in model.
-In terms of connections, four HDMI and three USB ports is your lot.
+The Q70R is available in a bigger variety of sizes.
+In terms of physical connections, four HDMI and three USB ports is your lot.

 - QE82Q60R − £3999